 Beef Cattle Extension Specialist/Director of Continuing Education-Oklahoma State University College of Veterinary Medicine

 Dr. Rosslyn Biggs was raised in southwestern Oklahoma.
 She attended Oklahoma State University where she completed a bachelor’s of science degree in Agricultural Economics in 2001.
 Dr. Biggs graduated from Oklahoma State University College of Veterinary Medicine in 2004, becoming a second-generation veterinarian.
 Upon graduation, she spent three years as a mixed animal practitioner in Chickasha, Oklahoma.
 She joined USDA APHIS Veterinary Services in 2007 as a Field Veterinary Medical Officer.
 In 2015, Dr. Biggs joined the APHIS VS Veterinary Export Trade Services as Assistant Veterinarian In Charge managing international exports of live animals and animal products.
 Dr. Biggs made the move to Oklahoma State University as an assistant clinical professor in 2019.
 She currently serves as Director of Continuing Education for the College of Veterinary Medicine and Beef Cattle Specialist for Oklahoma Cooperative Extension.
 She and her family are also actively involved in their farming and ranching operations.

-Rural veterinary medicine – where are we going?
+Rural veterinary medicine – where are we going? and Panelist

 Producers and veterinarians in rural communities continue to face multiple challenges.
 This presentation will provide insight into underserved areas and trends in rural veterinary practice.
 Additional discussion will focus on opportunities for cattlemen and veterinarians to work together to address issues.